kubernetes-sigs/network-policy-api/site-src/guides/api-overview.md

 - **Pass**: Traffic that matches a `Pass` rule will skip all further rules from all numbered ANPs and instead be enforced by the K8s NetworkPolicies.
-  If there is no K8s NetworkPolicy of BaselineAdminNetworkPolicy rule match match, traffic will be governed by the implementation.
+  If there is no K8s NetworkPolicy of BaselineAdminNetworkPolicy rule match traffic will be governed by the implementation.
 For most implementations, this means "allow", but there may be implementations which have their own policies outside of the standard Kubernetes APIs.
 - **Deny**: Traffic that matches a `Deny` rule will be dropped.